Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Abstract

 Simulations, solving the incompressible Euler's equation with gravity and surface-tension are reported.
-In the Miles regime ($\delta=0.01$) excellent agreement with linear theory upto five wave periods is observed.
-Increasing $\delta$ to $0.1$, waves saturate at finite-amplitude developing ripples on their surface, reminiscent of Stokes waves with capillary effects.
-With further increase ($\delta =0.5$), exponentially growing waves display a sheared cusp at the crest in the nonlinear regime.
-They emit spume droplets and resemble the asymmetric Holmboe waves in the experiments of \cite{lawrence1998search}.
+In the Miles regime ($\delta=0.01$) excellent agreement with linear theory upto five wave periods is observed. \mgt{As these waves saturate, tiny surface ripples appear.
+Increasing $\delta$ to $0.1$, finite-amplitude waves resulting from the instability display, larger-amplitude ripples on their surface; these are reminiscent of Stokes waves with capillary effects.} With further increase ($\delta =0.5$), exponentially growing waves display a sheared cusp at the crest, in the nonlinear regime.
+They emit spume droplets and resemble the asymmetric Holmboe waves in the \mgt{simulations and} experiments of \cite{lawrence1998search}.
 At $\delta=0.9$, growing interfacial waves rapidly distort into classic KH spirals within five wave periods.
 Several comparisons reported between the PL and the exponential profile, clarify the role of background profile curvature and the critical location.
-To our knowledge, this is the first demonstration of three canonical instabilities, within this background state.
+To our knowledge, this is the first demonstration of three canonical instabilities, within these background states \mgt{and without usage of the Boussinesq approximation}.